flashmob/go-guerrilla/README.md

  - Terminate TLS connections: Golang is not there yet when it comes to TLS.
 At present, only a partial implementation of TLS is provided (as of Nov 2012).
-OpenSSL on the other hand, used in Nginx, has a complete implementation of SSL v2/v3 and TLS protocols
+OpenSSL on the other hand, used in Nginx, has a complete implementation of SSL v2/v3 and TLS protocols.
 - Could be used for load balancing and authentication in the future.

 The following Nginx proxy configuration: